michellejm/guns_in_America/index.md

 If instead we look at each topic along the degree of polarity, some interesting patterns emerge.
 Each of these graphs shows the prominence of the topic in each media outlet - ranked from those with a "consistently Conservative" readership to "consistently Liberal" (again, topics consisting of metadata or positional language (believe, said, etc.) were omitted.
 The order of outlets is:

-Infowars, Blaze, Breitbart, Fox, WSJ, MSNBC, Huffington Post, NYT, NPR, The Nation
+**Infowars, the Blaze, Breitbart, Fox, WSJ, MSNBC, Huffington Post, NYT, NPR, the Nation**

 ![small multiples: topic by polarity](cons-to-lib-all.png)

-For the most part, the topics are relatively consistently spread across the political spectrum, though two topics stand out: Trump and videos.
-The first is the topic about Trump.
-We already know that Trump is polarizing as a topic, but it also seems that some outlets cover him with relationship to gun control.
-Interestingly, those outlets are neither all liberal nor all conservative, but rather spread throughout.
+For the most part, the topics are relatively consistently covered by outlets across the political spectrum, though two topics stand out: Trump and videos.
+The first is the topic about Trump and his responses to the gun control debate and incidents of violence.
+We already know that Trump is polarizing as a topic, but it also seems that some outlets cover him with relationship to gun control more than others.
+Interestingly, those outlets are neither all liberal nor all conservative.

 The second topic is the one about video cameras.
 At first, I thought this was about body cameras, but it is actually related to reporting on video footage from protests and other events.
 For example, many of the articles that contributed to this topic were about the Chalottesville "Unite the Right" protest in August 2017, where many self-identified white nationalists chose to carry guns, and there was significant reporting on the video footage that counter-protesters and others captured.
 What is interesting about this topic is how erratic it seems when viewed along a political continuum.
 This is confirmed by looking at the standard deviation of the prevalence of all of the topics: Trump, videos, and gun control as related to the national identity stand out against all the others.

 Some topics that we might have expected to appear differently in each media outlet do: the topic relating gun control and national identity is covered more broadly by conservative outlets than liberal ones (though as noted above, the difference in reporting is large across outlets), and the topic about culture and national identity shows the opposite trend.